vulcanize/ipld-eth-indexer/documentation/apis.md

 These configuration parameters are broken down as follows:

-`btcSubscription.wsPath` is used to define the SuperNode ws url OR ipc endpoint we subscribe to
+`btcSubscription.wsPath` is used to define the SuperNode ws url OR ipc endpoint to subscribe to

 `btcSubscription.historicalData` specifies whether or not ipfs-blockchain-watcher should look up historical data in its cache and send that to the subscriber, if this is set to `false` then ipfs-blockchain-watcher only streams newly synced/incoming data